test1188/R2S-OpenWrt/README.md

 Password：None

 ### Version Informations:

-Other modules：SNAPSHOT（The day of the latest action）
+The Latest Edition of Snapshot （The day of the latest action）

-LUCI version：19.07（The day of the latest action）
+LuCI version：19.07

 ### Feature：
-1.O3, Ofast
+1.O3

 2.SSRP ONLY